digitallawyer/openlegaldictionary/_definitions/biline.md

 ---
 title: Biline
 permalink: "/definitions/biline.html"
-body: A word used by Britton ln the sense of “collateral.”
-En line biline, ln the collateral line.
+body: A word used by Britton in the sense of “collateral.”
+En line biline, in the collateral line.
 Britt c.
 119
 published_at: '2018-07-07'
 layout: post